lilidicium/NixOS/README.md

 mostly for version control and backups, but it's also nice to have a link that I can use to share my entire system config with others.

+> [!IMPORTANT]
+> **Disclaimer:** _I do not intend anyone but myself to use this configuration._
+> I have this repo for version control purposes, and so I can send it to Nix
+> experts when I need help with something.
+Feel free to copy from this repo if
+> you want (I'm trying to make it as readable as possible!), but I discourage
+> you from Using This Config.

 + **What's new:**
   - split home.nix and configuration.nix into modules,
     located at `/modules/home` and `/modules/system`